 Launching a product can be challenging for businesses.
 Companies may feel that a broad marketing strategy is all they need.
-But launching a product or entering new geography requires a specialized approach.
+However, launching a product or entering a new geography requires a specialized approach.

 No company wants to launch an unprofitable product or go after the wrong audience.
-Companies can create and launch successful products with an intentional and well-thought-out go-to-market strategy.
+That’s why companies should create and launch successful products with an intentional and well-thought-out go-to-market strategy.

 Why do you need a go-to-market strategy?